-- 1. The Subscriber entering into the Subscriber Agreement for the Certificate with the Issuer or with the Signing Service, - 2.
-All Application Software Suppliers with whom the Issuer or its Root CA has entered into a contract for distribution of its Root Certificate in software distributed by such Application Software Suppliers, or - 3.
-All Relying Parties who reasonably rely on such Certificate while a Signature associated with the Certificate is valid.
+- 1. All Application Software Suppliers with whom the Issuer or its Root CA has entered into a contract for distribution of its Root Certificate in software distributed by such Application Software Suppliers, or - 2.
+All Relying Parties who reasonably rely on such a Certificate while a Signature associated with the Certificate is valid.